 Parents are required to inform the school, in writing via note or email (info@addlestone.org), of any changes in the child's transportation plan.
-Students may not leave the building with anyone not preauthorized in writing by their parents.
+Students may not leave the building with anyone not pre authorized in writing by their parents.
 Written permission needs to be given for students to walk or bike home.
-For further information, see the section on Carpool.
+For further information, see the "Carpool" section.